jundalisay/superb/content/en/superphysics/principles/chapter-06.md

 This active sensing is the foundation of critical thinking (as intellect), as well as [critical feeling](/superphysics/critical-feeling) (as kindness and fellow-feeling).

-Currently, the educational system in most countries mostly focuses on intellect and is very deficient in fellow-feeling.
+Currently, the educational systems in most countries mostly focus on intellect and is very deficient in fellow-feeling.
 This is proven by the prevalence of racism, terrorism, poverty & inequality, materialism, environmental destruction, etc.

 The glaring proof is the existence of mass shootings by young people in the West.
 It shows that their educational or cultural systems nurtured hate and division instead of fellow-feeling and unity.
 This problem does not exist so much in Asian* education or culture.

 > *Instead of personal divisions, Asia has religious divisions that create religious conflict such as that between Hindus and Muslims in India, Buddhists and Muslims in Myanmar, and Falun Gong versus the Chinese Communist Party.
 In Africa, the divisions are even more basic as being based on tribal lines.

 Globally, this lack of fellow-feeling hurts even the intellectual sciences.
 For example, scientists have long had the data to prove that global warming causes disasters.
-Yet the feelings of the human species are extremely disunited as to render them unable to actually implement them.
+Yet the feelings of the human species are extremely disunited, unable to drive collective action.

 The mere visualization or even 'audification' of feelings will not be enough to increase fellow-feeling.
 To deal with such large-scale non-feeling, Superphysics proposes many new concepts such as:
 - quali-math
 - constitutional virtues
+- five relativities
 - five layers of medicine
-- five relativities
 - four laws of value
 - four social cycles
+- points-based economy
 - etc.

 These unify the feelings of each person so that each one will discover his role in the greater plan of the universe, and appreciate the hidden value in the existence of each.